 You're a smart person, this isn't an unmanageable task, but this extra time could be used for the fruit-bearing part of the job seeking process like researching positions, having coffee with contacts, and connecting with others in your network.

-To help out, I’ve created these 12 free resume template designs.
+To help out, I've created these 12 Microsoft Word resume template designs free to download.
 Differing in structure, style, and tone the resume templates should cover a wide variety of industries and positions for job seekers.
 Find a template that makes use of white space for folks with limited job experience.
-If you’ve been at it for a few years, find a template that allows for greater detail of your previous responsibilities and experience.
+If you've been at it for a few years, find a template that allows for greater detail of your previous responsibilities and experience.

 How to Write a Resume

 After you've picked a resume template it's time to get down to work on the truly important part: the contents of the resume.
 A resume designed by the world's best artist without the right content isn't any better than no resume at all.

 Here are some resume writing tips from a few seasoned Primer contributors: